StanPlatinum/elf-respect/README.md

-# Privacy-preserving TEE prototype on a Service-Oriented Environment
+# S(gx)ELF-respect: Privacy-preserving TEE prototype on a Service-Oriented Environment

 ***